starlight-foundation/starlight-node/docs/architecture.md

   - *Open List*: Validated open requests from the `OpenPool` in leader mode
   - *Vote List*: Validated votes from the `VotePool` in leader mode

-9. `Rpc`: Handles requests sent over ZeroMQ.
+9. `Rpc`: Handles RPC requests and responses sent over TCP.
+- Sends:
+  - *Rpc Request*: Sends incoming RPC requests over the network to the relevant process
+- Receives:
+  - *Rpc Response*: Incoming RPC responses from the relevant process, which it forwards over the network

 ## Ledger architecture
 The `Ledger` itself is split into a few components: